Most Popular UK Universities Among Malaysian Students

 Most Popular UK Universities Among Malaysian Students By UK University Ranking

-We’ve put together the league table below that lists the top 30 UK universities by ranking along with its total Malaysian student population and its 2021 rankings in the country.
+We’ve put together the league table below that lists the top 30 UK universities by ranking along with its total Malaysian student population and its latest rankings in the UK.

 |University||UK Ranking||TEF Rating||Malaysian Students|